AkankshaJolly/GenesisNodePOSist/README.md

 9. Find the longest chain of any node.
 10. Merge 2 nodes; data is added of the 2 nodes, ownership of the longer chain node are retained after a merge operation.

+#Steps to compile the code
+1. Run the code and select the option from the menu.
+2. Input the required values.
+3. Get the desired output